EIE2-IAC-Labs/iac-riscv-cw-26/Roshan-statement/Roshan statement.md

 Testing the cache revealed no major issues.
 Most errors were syntax errors which were fixed quickly.

+During the 'display' phase of the reference program, I calculated the hit rate of the cache to be approximately 91%, which is reasonably high.
+The size of the cache, 256 bytes, is theoretically sufficient to store the entire PDF array, which has 256 bins of 1 byte each.
+However, in practice there are conflicts because of overlapping set bits, so a perfect hit rate is not achieved.

 ## Reflection

-This project has taught me a great deal about how to work with other people in group projects, and has vastly improved my knowledge of and confidence with Git and GitHub.
+This project has taught me a great deal about how to work with other people in group projects and has vastly increased my confidence with Git and GitHub.
 The most interesting part of this project was the implementation of the two-way associative write-back cache, as evidenced by my handwritten work in this folder.
-I have learned a considerable amount about the practical aspects of implementing a cache, and feel that I understand the content much more deeply than immediately following the lecture.
+I have learned a considerable amount about the practical aspects of implementing a cache, and feel that I understand the content much more deeply now than immediately following the lecture.

 Many of the issues in this project can be traced back to a lack of proper communication, which caused conflicts between modules.
 As such, the main thing to improve for next time would be better communication between team members to make sure all components work in accordance with each other.

 If I had more time, I would have liked to implement a more complex cache, such as one which took greater advantage of spatial locality.
 This would have been particularly useful for the reference program as it used a large array.
 The current cache has some spatial locality, but only to store up to three future values of an array.
-In addition, we did not implement all of the RISC-V instructions; most notably, most of the immediate-type instructions are missing, because they were not needed.
-Although it was not my part of the work, I would have liked if we could have implemented a more complete RISC-V instruction set, in order to be able to run more complex, interesting programs.
+In addition, we did not implement all of the RISC-V instructions; notably, most of the immediate-type instructions are missing, because they were not needed for this task.
+Although it was not my part of the work, I would have liked if we could have implemented a more complete RISC-V instruction set, in order to be able to run more complex programs.